ruhtar/ByteStore/README.md

 ### Shopping Features:

-- **View Products**: Users can explore the product listings in the store, complete with filters for names and prices.
+- **View Products**: Users can explore the product listings in the store and check products photos, prices, number of items in stock, descriptions and check other user's reviews about a specific product.
+All of this is complete with filters for names and prices.
 Sorting options by alphabetical and price order, in ascending and descending order, make navigation easier.
+Also, there is a pagination system in frontend and backend for more usability.

-- **Add to Shopping Cart**: Logged-in users can add products to their shopping carts and proceed to make purchases.
+- **Shopping Cart**: Logged-in users can add and remove products to their shopping carts and proceed to make purchases.
 If a user isn't logged in, they'll be prompted to do so before accessing their cart.

 - **Edit Shopping Cart Items**: Users have the flexibility to adjust item quantities or remove items from their shopping carts.